Skip to content

 How do pension contributions reduce my tax bill?

 Pension contributions reduce your taxable income and attract tax relief at your marginal rate.
-A basic rate taxpayer paying £100 into a pension only pays £80.
-Salary sacrifice is even better as it also saves National Insurance.
+Contribute £80 into a relief-at-source pension and HMRC adds £20, giving you £100 in your pension for £80 out of pocket.
+Salary sacrifice is even more effective as it also saves National Insurance.

 What is the Marriage Allowance and am I eligible?

-Marriage Allowance lets one spouse/civil partner transfer £1,260 of their personal allowance to the other.
-The transferring partner must have income below £12,570 and the receiving partner must be a basic rate taxpayer.
+Marriage Allowance lets one spouse or civil partner transfer £1,260 of their personal allowance to the other, saving up to £252/year.
+The transferring partner must earn below £12,570 and the receiving partner must be a basic rate taxpayer.
 Apply at gov.uk/marriage-allowance.

 I have a student loan — how much do I repay?